BlinkMobility/BLINK/Topics.md

 2. Association KISS Switzerland.
 Time prevoyance as a supplement to pension funds. http://bit.ly/2xyQuZG

 ***
+## For safety and more efficient traffic in Basel
+**Problem:**
+In Basel, the traffic situation is getting worse and worse every year.
+By means of a targeted evaluation of the traffic data, the traffic flow of the city can be optimized.

+**Data resources:**
+The city of Basel provides Radar data from more than 300 Streets.
+How many cars and other vehicles passed in which speed.
+How high is the transgression rate of each street?
+In which streets is the tendency to drive too fast?
+Which are the busiest and most dangerous streets in the City?

+**proposed hack topic:**
+There are different approaches.
+On one hand it is interesting to show the traffic situation graphically (for example categorisation of streets) and enable the inhabitants to choose a better route (kind of self-regulation).
+On the other hand, it is possible to improve the cantonal processes with software so that traffic can be better distributed through the city.
+More information at saturday :)

+***
 -> complement with YOUR ideas: ...